collinloo/Sentiment-Analysis-with-Deep-NLP/README.md

 <br></br>

 # Conclusion
-In this project, we explore two main types of machine learning models, supervised and unsupervised models, also known as deep learning, to classify positive and negative reviews.
+In this project, we explore two main types of machine learning models, linear support vector classification and deep learning with natural language processing, to classify positive and negative reviews.

-Model A belongs to the supervised branch.
 Although there are other type of modeling in supervised branch, such as logistic regression and random forest.
-We went with the Support Vector Machines (SVC) model for no particular reason, other than needing a base model to compare the results from the unsupervised models.
+We went with the Support Vector Machines (SVC) model for no particular reason, other than needing a base model to compare the results from the neural network model.

-Through the help of grid search, we were able to develop a decent SVC model that yields a precision score of 0.8341 for predicting the negative label and a precision score of 0.9815 for predicting the positive label.
+Through the help of grid search, we were able to develop a decent SVC model that yields a f1-score of 0.851 for predicting the negative label and a f1-score of 0.978 for predicting the positive label.
 This model produces the highest positive prediction precision score among all the models.
 However, we have to keep in mind that the model took about 2.5 hours to train.

 In the deep learning models area, we endeavored to train our own word vectors and compare the results to another model that uses a pretrained word vector from Stanford, called GloVe.
 It is evident that Model C with the pretrained word vector perform very well over our self-trained word vectors Model B, with the true negative f1-score of .835 vs .814.

 Next we fine tuned both Model B and C by introducing an additional hidden layer with 50 neurons.
 Both model D and E show a decrease in the true negative f1-score, compared to Model C. One the other hand, the true positive f1-score improved marginally.

-Model C will be deployed in our Dash application, where new unseen reviews will be put through the test to how well our model performances.
+Model C will be deployed in our Dash application, where new unseen reviews will be put through the test to how well our model performs.
 <br></br>

 # Future Work